Price Stability Mechanism

 Demand based pricing will need to be clear and transparent for users, and allow adequate, timely and fair pricing for conversions between Local Tokens and collateral assets and enable users to deposit or withdraw assets, when ever they wish.

-Finding the balance or formula will take further research and experiment during beta, which will be the responsibility of the foundation, in coordination with and feedback from participants and eventually Local Token stake holders.
+Finding the balance or formula will take further research and experiment during beta, which will be the responsibility of the foundation, in coordination with and feedback from participants and eventually Co-hereDAO stakeholders.

-I’ve been asking Bancor about creating an inefficient relay, one which provides price stability to the non stable asset.
+I’ve been asking Bancor about creating an inefficient relay, one which could provide some price stability to the non stable asset.

 Okay what about an alternative approach to stabilise the price of the non stable asset, by using the conversion fee rates?
 Rather than only providing efficient relays, I suggest there would be use for an inefficient relay, with a mechanism for price stability.
 This only makes sense with a stable token paired with a non stable token (asset).
 Dai can serve as the stable token but USDB could serve as a network token, an inter relay token between relays, those built for conversion efficiency and those for price stabilisation.